 Seizures have occurred in some people taking this medicine.
 Your risk of a seizure may be higher if you have ever had:

 a head injury or brain tumor; or

 if you have recently used sedatives, tranquilizers, or narcotic medications.

 To make sure acetaminophen and tramadol is safe for you, tell your doctor if you have ever had:

 problems with your pancreas, gallbladder, or thyroid;

-a history of depression, mental illness, or suicide attempt; or
+depression, mental illness, or a suicide attempt; or

 if you use a sedative like Valium (diazepam, alprazolam, lorazepam, Ativan, Klonopin, Restoril, Tranxene, Versed, Xanax, and others).

-If you use the medicine while you are pregnant, your baby could become dependent on tramadol.
+If you use this medicine while you are pregnant, your baby could become dependent on tramadol.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant.

 How should I take acetaminophen and tramadol?